What is a Disabled Facilities Grant (DFG)?

 - making outside steps easier to use or installing ramps

-- adapting heating or lighting controls to make them easier to use.
+- improving central heating, or adapting heating or lighting controls to make them easier to use.

 In Northern Ireland, up to £25,000 is available (for more information, see below).